arkency/posts/posts/2023-03-01-tracking-down-not-resolving-constants-with-parser.md

 => C
 ```

+The warning message suggests that we are doing something that may have unexpected results.

 If we tried to do the same in Ruby 2.5 and later, we would get an error.
 ```
 [1] pry(main)> RUBY_VERSION